marcjwilliams1/hscn_pipeline/README.md

 The final output will appear in `results/{sample}/schnapps/`.
 This includes an Rdata file of the schnapps object which can be opened in R and then explored interactively using schnapps.
 Also included is a csv file of allele specific calls per cell, qc plots and heatmaps of all the data.

-## Recommendations
+## Running recommendations

 Depending on the number of cells you have, the pipeline can take quite a long time so running on a HPC is recommended.
 Using snakemake profiles is an easy way to achieve this.
-Once you have set up a profile you can submit a job to your cluster and snakemake will submit all the steps as seperate jobs.
+Once you have set up a profile you can submit a job to your cluster and snakemake will take care of the rest and submit all the steps as seperate jobs.
 For example the following code snippet will work for a cluster running LSF.

 ```
 #!/bin/bash